Czech Figure Skating Championships: History

 The First Czechoslovak Republic was established in 1918 after the dissolution of the Austro-Hungarian Empire, and the Skating Union of the Czechoslovak Republic was formed in 1922, which brought together both Czech and Slovak skaters.
-Czech and Slovak skaters competed at the Czechoslovak Figure Skating Championships until the dissolution of Czechoslovakia, which occurred at the end of the day on 31 December 1992.
+Skaters competed at the Czechoslovak Figure Skating Championships until the dissolution of Czechoslovakia, which occurred at the end of the day on 31 December 1992.
 However, the 1993 Czechoslovak Championships had actually taken place earlier that month.
 Therefore, the first national championships held in the newly-independent Czech Republic took place in 1994 in Třinec.
 Jaroslav Dostál won the men's event, Irena Zemanová won the women's event, Radka Kovaříková and René Novotný won the pairs event, and Kateřina Mrázová and Martin Šimeček won the ice dance event.

-The Czech Skating Association and the Slovak Figure Skating Association ran independent national championships until the 2006–07 season, when the two associations joined their championships together as one event.
+The Czech and Slovak skating federations ran independent national championships until the 2006–07 season, when the two associations joined their championships together as one event.
 The inaugural Czech and Slovak Figure Skating Championships were held in Liberec in the Czech Republic.
 Tomáš Verner of the Czech Republic won the men's event, while Igor Macypura was the highest ranked Slovak men's singles skater.
 Ivana Reitmayerová of Slovakia won the women's event, while Nella Simaová was the highest ranked Czech women's singles skater.
 Kamila Hájková and David Vincour of the Czech Republic were the only entrants in the ice dance event.
 The Czech Republic and Slovakia alternated as hosts for the combined championships until the 2008–09 season, when Poland joined and the Three Nationals Figure Skating Championships were officially formed.
 Since Hungary joined during the 2013–14 season, the event has been known as the Four Nationals Figure Skating Championships.
 The four nations rotate as hosts, while skaters from the four countries compete together and the results are then split at the end of the competition to form national podiums.

-The 2026 Four Nationals Championships are scheduled to be held on 11–13 December 2025 in Prešov, Slovakia.